Participate

 Frequently Asked Questions

-What is a research study?
+What is a clinical research study?

-A research study is the process by which new and innovative medications, interventions and treatments are approved and brought to market, so people can live happier and healthier lives.
-Even over-the-counter medications, such as NSAIDs you may have used to counteract a headache, have gone through the clinical research study process before it was available at your local pharmacy.
+Investigational medications are not yet available to the public outside of a clinical trial setting.
+Even over-the-counter medications, such as NSAIDs you may have used to counteract a headache, have gone through the clinical research study process before they were available at your local pharmacy.

 About REZILIENCE Study